Setup Using Docker Compose¶

 wget) to a directory of your choice and edit directory names as needed:

 By default, a folder named

-Photos in your home directory will be used to store all images.
+Pictures in your home directory will be used to store all images and sidecar files.
 You don't need to create it.

 To enable read-only mode, set